 Patients who are having a surgical procedure will be tested for COVID-19 as a part of their pre-evaluation assessment.
 Patients receiving outpatient services who do not have COVID-19 symptoms will not be tested.

 Every member of our care team is screened daily before they enter the facility.
-To ensure the safety of all patients, COVID-19 patients and their care team are located in a designed area of the hospital.
+To ensure the safety of all patients, COVID-19 patients and their care team are located in a designed area.
 This area is properly equipped with negative pressure rooms and appropriate PPE to isolate respiratory illnesses.

 Do you offer antibody testing?

-If I am admitted to Floyd Medical Center, will I have to receive care in one of the temporary units in the parking lot?
+If I am admitted to the Atrium Health Floyd Medical Center, will I have to receive care in one of the temporary units in the parking lot?

-Not at this time.
-All patients receiving care at Floyd Medical Center are being treated inside the hospital.
-We have established a quarantined area for COVID-19 patients in the northeast wing of our facility.
-This area is equipped with negative pressure rooms and provides separation from other patient care areas.
+Most patients receiving care at Atrium Health Floyd Medical Center are being treated inside the hospital.
+Some patients who have tested positive for COVID-19 currently are receiving care in the Georgia Emergency Management Agency temporary unit.
+This area is equipped with negative pressure rooms and has a dedicated clinical staff.